Train journeys. Photo: KnowInsiders

 Photo: Independent.ie

-Travel maven Michael Palin called this “one of the most beautiful railway journeys in the world” — what more do you need to know?
-The 38-minute journey follows the Foyle river out of Derry, weaving through the countryside until it empties into the Atlantic Ocean at Benone Strand, one of CNN Travel’s best loved beaches.
-The tracks run right beside the sand here, although you can get off just afterward at Castlerock if you can’t resist a walk on the beach.
+Expert traveler Michael Palin called this "one of the most beautiful railway journeys in the world" — what more do you need to know?
+From Derry, the route to Benone Strand, one of CNN Travel's favorite beaches, takes 38 minutes as it follows the Foyle River through the countryside.
+If you just can't resist a stroll on the beach, you can hop off the train at Castlerock, which is conveniently located next to the beach.

 5. Barcelona to Montserrat, Spain